Book I of THE LEGEND OF FRANKENSTEIN!

 Here the streets were clean of all but the freshest dusting of snow.
 The houses, tall and crooked like the rest of the ancient city, appeared in better repair than at least those of the slums on the other side of the wall.

 But the streets zigged and zagged in all directions and I was soon lost in the maze.
-Drawing the attention only of the occasional cowering dog or curious cat, I skulked about for hours, searching for the temple of the Jews for there I presumed to find the repository of the golem of Prague.
+Drawing the attention only of the occasional cowering dog or curious cat, I skulked about for hours, searching for the temple of the Jews for there I presumed to find the repository of my quarry.

 I did at last find a large and ornate building which seemed to me must be the Synagogue.
 I climbed up the stone wall and looked within.
 There I beheld a vast lamp-lit library, where several young men sat on benches, about scroll-cluttered tables, reading and muttering aloud.
 Though I did not know it at the time, this building was not the Synagogue I sought, but the yeshiva, a school of religious studies.